Lonely Hearts (JoJo song): Music video

 The music video was directed by Zelda Williams who also directed JoJo's "Save My Soul".

 JoJo came up with the idea of the music video and contacted actress and personal friend Zelda Williams to direct the video.
 Williams is known for her directorial debut on JoJo's own "Save My Soul" music video in 2015.
 JoJo left her home and recorded the video in the front yard of director Williams' home due to quarantine restrictions caused by the COVID-19 pandemic.
 The music video was filmed in April 2020, and was originally planned to be shot at the Roosevelt hotel as mentioned in the song's lyrics.

 The synopsis of the video takes place as a behind the scenes look of a photoshoot with JoJo in various set ups and looks.
 It was inspired by photographer Herb Ritts who was known for his take on black and white nude photography, while also channeling 1993 sports illustrated model Kathy Ireland.
 Williams stated she "had to figure out how to strip back everything and make something small scale look purposeful and sexy".
 The music video premiered on April 27, 2020 through JoJo's Official YouTube Channel.
 In a statement following the videos release, JoJo explained: "SO THANKFUL to have such talented friends to make things with.
 She stayed wearing a mask literally the whole time and made a very odd experience seriously fun".

 Credits and personnel

-Credits adapted from the liner notes of Good to Know.
+Credits were adapted from the liner notes of Good to Know.